 However, Mr. Trump denied having a relationship with her, accusing Daniels of "blackmail" and "fraud" and the two have not seen each other since 2007.
 In October 2016, after Donald Trump announced his candidacy, Daniels announced her intention to sell her story with him to the media.

-In August 2018, Cohen admitted to financial wrongdoing during the campaign and said that Trump directed him to pay Daniels to "silence" the porn star.
+In August 2018, Cohen admitted to financial wrongdoing during the campaign and said that Trump had directed him to pay Daniels to "silence" the porn star.

-Cyrus Vance, Bragg's predecessor as attorney general, began investigating the allegations in August 2019, and determined that Trump's company had improperly accounted for payments to Cohen.
+Cyrus Vance, Bragg's predecessor as attorney general, began investigating the allegations in August 2019 and determined that Trump's company had improperly accounted for payments to Cohen.

 Because prosecutor Vance did not bring any charges against Mr. Trump related to this incident, the investigation was shelved.

-Pomerantz said he then “resurrected” the hush money investigation in early 2021 with a different theory: If Daniels had blackmailed Trump, the money would have been illegal, and an attempt to conceal the source of the money could have constituted money laundering.
+Pomerantz said he then “resurrected” the hush money investigation in early 2021 with a different theory: If Daniels had blackmailed Trump, the money could have been illegal, and an attempt to conceal the source of the money could have constituted money laundering.

-"The 'Zombie Case' is back in the grave," Pomerantz wrote.
+"The 'zombie case' is back in the grave," Pomerantz wrote.

 Manhattan District Attorney Alvin Bragg speaks at a press conference outside the New York courthouse on April 4.
 Photo: AFP

-Bragg sent the evidence to a grand jury in early 2023 to consider whether to indict Trump.
+Bragg sent the investigative evidence to a grand jury in early 2023 to consider whether to indict Trump.
 The grand jury voted unanimously in late March to indict the former president.

 According to Business Insider , Mr. Trump's side has requested 11 postponements of the hush money trial.
 The former president succeeded once in March, helping to push back the original March 25 trial date by three weeks.
 However, the three most recent attempts to "buy time" were rejected on three consecutive days from April 8 to 10.